nurpeiis/Arabic-DID/README.md

 - jerusalem ps gives some location in london
 - al_suwayda is not syrian location, it is as suwayda
 - what should we do with msa distance? equidistant with everyone
+  - msa will never give or get anything.
+It will only give to msa

+- Distance penalty: alpha = distance/max distance
+  - soft margin svm
+  - the further it goes away the more penalty, distance exponentially